amohamed11/anecdotalthoughts/content/posts/ThingsILiked2020.md

 ### Outer Wilds
 <img src="https://miro.medium.com/max/3840/1*Lk6UVU_p_XlQCck_EmdInQ@2x.jpeg" />

-With risk of sounding hyperbolic, this is probably my favorite game of all-time now.
+With the risk of sounding hyperbolic, this is probably my favorite game of all-time now.
 And that statement has remained the same since I finished it in January.
-This game interweaves story and exploration in such a unique and delightful manner.
+The way Outer Wilds interweaves story and exploration in such a unique and delightful manner is an experience to be had.

-Personally I've never been one for exploration, but that was simply a matter of reward-feedback.
-Exploring for the sake of exploring - though fun - just didn't strike me as enjoyable as following a good storyline is.
-And this game combines that two so that you are rewarded two-fold when you explore, once for the amazing and unique planetary design, and once for the story bits that you pick up on along the way.
+Personally I've never been one for exploration, but that was because usually that directly interfered with my progress in the story.
+Exploring for the sake of exploring - though fun - just doesn;t strike me as enjoyable as unpeeling a good storyline is.
+And Outer Wilds manages to combine exploration directly with the story.
+So this way, you are rewarded two-fold when you explore, once for the amazing and unique planetary design that is a scene to behold, and once for the story bits that you pick up on along the way.

-Overall, it is an absolute masterpiece in narrative and non-linear story-telling.
+Overall, Outer Wilds is just an absolute masterpiece in narrative and non-linear story-telling.
+And to me it is a testement to the unique storytelling capabilities of video games.
+I simply cannot recommend this game enough.

-##

 ### Baba Is You
 <img src="https://www.nintendo.com/content/dam/noa/en_US/games/switch/b/baba-is-you-switch/baba-is-you-switch-hero.jpg" />